How To Wedge Clay A Beginner’s Guide With A Step By Step Video

 This is how your Rams head should look.

 You should wedge at least 30 times when it’s fresh out of the bag.
-When it’s recycled clay, you will need to wedge it at least 100 times if not more depending on the condition of your clay.
+When it’s recycled clay, you will need to wedge it at least 100 times, if not more, depending on its condition.

 A Few Things to Look Out For When Rams Head Wedging